-The Education Department of The Heritage Center at the Red Cloud Indian School fosters creative learning opportunities that provide a deeper understanding of the Center’s diverse collection and its’ commitment to cultural preservation.
+The Heritage Center’s Education Department fosters creative learning opportunities through the Center’s diverse collection and its commitment to cultural preservation.
 The department offers a variety of specialized learning experiences for school groups, families, and adult learners at the museum.
-We encourage guests to consider the reciprocal relationship between art and culture, and to make personal connections that strengthen cultural respect and preservation.
+We encourage guests to make personal connections that strengthen cultural respect and preservation.